 Pharyngeal arch 6 develops into the cricoid cartilage, intrinsic muscles of the larynx, and the recurrent laryngeal nerve.

 The right common carotid artery originates from the brachiocephalic artery, while the left common carotid artery originates directly from the aortic arch.
-The common carotid bifurcates into the internal carotid and external carotid arteries at the superior portion of the thyroid cartilage.
+The common carotid bifurcates into the internal carotid and external carotid arteries at the level of the superior portion of the thyroid cartilage.
 The external carotid artery exits the carotid sheath and supplies the superficial aspect of the face and parts of the neck.
 It gives off the superior thyroid artery, lingual artery, facial artery, and occipital artery.
-The internal carotid artery continues into the temporal bone through the carotid canal and joins the circle of Willis to supply the ophthalmic artery, anterior cerebral artery, and middle cerebral artery.
+The internal carotid artery continues into the temporal bone through the carotid canal and joins the circle of Willis to supply the ophthalmic artery, anterior cerebral artery, and the middle cerebral artery.

 The internal jugular vein is continuous with the sigmoid sinus and exits the skull via the jugular foramen.
 It descends within the carotid sheath and receives drainage from the facial, lingual, and superior and middle thyroid veins.
 It eventually anastomoses with the subclavian vein to form the brachiocephalic vein.